 Beginning in 2004, the Commission issued various warrants for school capital projects and improvements.
-The Commission entered into a Trust Indenture dated December 1, 2004, between Jefferson County, Alabama and SouthTrust Bank (on November 1, 2004, SouthTrust Corporation was acquired by Wachovia Corporation, and on December 31, 2008, Wachovia Corporation was acquired by Wells Fargo & Company), as Trustee, for the general purpose of obtaining funds for school capital projects and improvements.
+The Commission entered into a Trust Indenture dated December 1, 2004 (Trust Indenture), between Jefferson County, Alabama and SouthTrust Bank, as Trustee, for the general purpose of obtaining funds for school capital projects and improvements.
 The Trust Indenture provides for the issuance of additional securities secured on a parity of lien with the original warrant issues.
 U.S. Bank National Association (U.S. Bank), as successor to SouthTrust Bank, currently serves as Trustee under the Trust Indenture.